You've heard of looksmaxxing: optimize the three seconds someone sees you. Personality maxing optimizes the three hours they spend around you.

 | “I’m similar to most people” | “You’re way more analytical than average” |

-Psychologists call this the Johari Window: the difference between what you know about yourself vs. what others see.
+Psychologists call this the Johari Window: the gap between what you know about yourself and what other people see.
 Your blind spots live in that gap.

 And you can’t max what you can’t see.